 - Gently stir through the liqueur and/or almond extract.
 You should now have a very thick, sticky dough.

-- Tip the caster sugar and icing sugar for coating the cookies into two shallow bowls.
+- Tip the caster sugar and icing sugar for coating the cookies into two, separate shallow bowls.

-- Scoop out walnut-sized chunks of the dough using teaspoon and roll into balls using your hands (the mix is very sticky, so I use food gloves when I roll).
+- Scoop out walnut-sized chunks of the dough using teaspoon and roll into balls using your hands (the mix is very sticky, so food gloves may be helpful).

 - Roll each ball as you make it in the caster sugar followed by the icing sugar and place on the baking tray, leaving a slight gap between them.

 - Very slightly squash the top of each ball with your finger.

 - Bake for 15 to 20 minutes until crisp on the outside, but still quite pale in colour.